-So for ES2 we live up in upstate New York, we start everything with a little bit of bacon, you omit that if we want to cut down on the animal fat.
-We brown a little bit of oxtail, smock house bacon, we've known this family my whole life.
-So we brown a little bit of bacon to start this in a little bit of olive oil, you can skip that as you like go right to low [xx] oil.
+So for stew we live up in upstate New York, we start everything with a little bit of bacon, you omit that if we want to cut down on the animal fat.
+We brown a little bit of Oscar's Smokehouse bacon, we've known the family my whole life.
+So we brown a little bit of bacon to start this in a little bit of olive oil, you can skip that as you like go right to low canola oil.

+That's what you would do right?
 Yes.
 I will do that.
-Okay, now we start with beef chuck which is an expensiveness cut of meat, a slim but it's very slow cooking so it's perfect for stew.
-So you cube it up into a big bite size chunks and brown it in the bunches in the pan, don't crowd the pan, brown it in the bottom of your [xx] oven and take all the meat out, then you start adding your vegetables.
+Okay, now we start with beef chuck which is an expensiveness cut of meat, it's lean but it's very slow cooking so it's perfect for stew.
+So you cube it up into a big bite size chunks and brown it in bunches in the pan, don't crowd the pan, brown it in the bottom of your Dutch oven and take all the meat out, then you start adding your vegetables.

-But I mean this is the easiest thing in the world, and you've got two and a half, three hours to play with I got it, What about the garlic?
+But I mean this is the easiest thing in the world, and you've got two and a half, three hours to play with it.
+What about the garlic?
 You're tempting me with this.
 Roasted garlic.
 Now one of the things that I like is to add roasted garlic to this, it's sweet and creamy and mushy.
 Show them how you do that, that's really cool.

 You just squeeze the garlic after you roast it in the oven right out the skin, it just squishes right out.
 These are the strongest fingers I've ever seen.
 Then you add that right down into the pot.
 Drops your blood pressure by the way folks.
 Garlic is very good for you.
 There we are.
 And it's sweet and delicious.